LilithTundrus/e621-API-Docs/docs/Favorites.md

 # Favorites

-Favorites are a special endpoint relating to posts.
+Favorites are a special 'action' relating to posts.
 There is only one endpoint available.

 ## GET Endpoints